Remember when the weather started to warm up,

 Lay Out on the Beach

 If you live near the coast or could drive there on a relatively short trip, plan to spend a Saturday on the beach instead of an overnight trip.
 Day trips to the beach can be just as great as an extended stay, but you get to save money by not having to buy a hotel room and food.
-Pack a cooler with a lunch and some snack, throw some sunscreen in your bag and you’ll be good to go for the day.
+Pack a cooler with a lunch and some snack, throw some sunscreen and a couple of good reads in your bag and you’ll be good to go for the day.

 Explore the Mountainside